DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Vito_Campanelli_def/index.markdown

 look inside our apparatuses, to understand how they work, and to share such knowledge. [^32]

-References
+**References**

 Becker, Konrad and Felix Stalder (eds).
-Deep Search: The Politics of Search beyond Google, Innsbruck: Studien Verlag, 2009.
+Deep Search: The Politics of Search beyond Google, Innsbruck: Studienverlag, 2009.

 Campanelli, Vito.
 InfoWar: La battaglia per il controllo e la libertà della rete , Milano: Egea, 2013.